Заклади кваліфікованого медсестринського догляду

 The percentage of people in long-stay nursing homes has declined, partly because assisted-living facilities and home health care, which depend substantially on informal caregiving, are being used more.

-A great number of people 65 will spend at least some time in a nursing home; however, only 5 to 10% of older adults live (ie, spend at least several years) in a nursing home (1).
+A great number of people 65 years of age will spend at least some time in a nursing home; however, only 5 to 10% of older adults live (ie, spend at least several years) in a nursing home (1).
 The risk of nursing home placement increases significantly with age.
-The probability of nursing home placement within a person’s lifetime is closely related to the number of chronic diseases, mobility status, cognitive status, and age (eg, people aged 65 to 74, the probability is 17%, but for those > 85, it is 60%).
+The probability of nursing home placement within a person’s lifetime is closely related to the number of chronic diseases, mobility status, cognitive status, and age (eg, people aged 65 to 74, the probability is high, but for those > 85, it is significantly higher).

 However, twice as many functionally dependent older adults live in the community as in nursing homes.
-About 25% of all community-dwelling older adults have no family members to help with their care.
+Many community-dwelling older adults have no family members to help with their care.
 Special attention to health and health care needs of community-dwelling older adults could add quality and years to their life and limit costs by preventing institutionalization.

 Таблиця